Citibank Dining Program

 - One bottle of wine per booking.
-There’s no limit to the number of times you can take up this offer per year, but you’re limited to one free bottle of wine per booking.
+While there’s no limit to the number of times you can use this offer, you are limited to one free bottle of wine per booking.

 - Order at the start of service.
-You must tell the waiter you’re a Citibank cardholder and order your bottle of wine when you first order.
+You must tell the waiter you’re a Citi cardholder and order your bottle of wine when you first order.

 - No bill splitting.
 You can’t split the bill between different payment methods.
-The full cost must be charged to your Citibank card.
+The full cost must be charged to your Citi card.